OpenHumidistat/firmware/README.md

 ### Configuration
-The firmware is written in a modular way in order to ensure compatibility with multiple MCUs, sensors, controller types, and even UIs, while still keeping to a single codebase.
+The firmware is written in a modular way in order to ensure compatibility with multiple MCUs, sensors, controller types, and even UIs, while still keeping to a single shared codebase and avoiding code duplication.
 In order to configure the firmware, edit `src/config.h`.
 This file contains macros that control which modules are used, and a number of configurable constants.

 #### Humidistat type